ipatch/KegCop/README.md

 > The iPod Touch 5th Gen has the same screen size and specs as iPhone 5 and 5s, which is useful to know when building using the Simulator.

-To build this app from a CLI using **xcodebuild** [see](https://github.com/ipatch/KegCop/wiki#building-from-a-cli)

 <a id="license-and-copyright"></a>

 ## License and Copyright

 All code is offered under the MIT license, unless otherwise noted.
 Please see LICENSE.txt for the full license.
-All code and documentation are Copyright 2015 to present, Chris Jones, unless otherwise noted.
+All code and documentation are Copyright 2015 to present, Chris Jones unless otherwise noted.

 <a id="contributing"></a>

 ## Contributing

 I would love for someone to make a branch and start editing some code.
 My Objective-C skills leave a lot to be desired.
 So if you have a great idea, don't hesitate to download the code and contribute.
 There is a guide for contributing, [here](https://github.com/ipatch/KegCop/wiki/Contribute)

 ### Contributing > Maintenance